Gh05d/raguprato/README.md

 - Overview of open and finished lessons with the time dedicated for it
 - Microphone integration for visual effects which represent the notes when playing
 - Uses the built-in local storage of the browser so that users don't need any account
+- All data of a user is saved via the integrated local storage db to avoid amassing too much data for privacy concerns and also to avoid implementing of a central server structure as well as well as keep the data into the users hands

 ### Technologies which were used: